Alrope123/humanIF/README.md

 <details>
 <summary> Evaluation arguments </summary>

-- `annotator`: name of the evaluation methods.
+- `annotator`❗: name of the evaluation methods.
 It has to be one the three following: 1. a basic annotator defined in `evaluation/evaluators.DEFINED_ANNOTATORS`.
 2. a configuration name for llm_as_a_judge that corresponds to a directory in `llm_as_a_judge`.
 3. a suite of the above two types of unit evaluators defined in `evaluation/evaluators.DEFINED_ANNOTATOR_SUITE_DICT`.
 Default to be suite `ahref` that we defined in our paper.
 - `--config_dir`: the directory to contain configures for llm_as_a_judge evaluators.
-- `--use_human_reference`: whether of not `annotator` needs to use the human reference.
+- `--use_human_reference`❗: whether of not `annotator` needs to use the human reference.
 No need to specify if `annotator` specifies a evaluator suite.
 </details>